How To Use A Bike Pump?

 - ✅ BUILT IN PRESSURE GAUGE – High pressure gauge that saves you time and energy.
 It can quickly...

 - ✅ MADE FOR DURABILITY - Designed to last you a lifetime, our VeloChampion Track Pump has a...

 Track pump is the most common of these.
 They usually come as floor-mounted models.
 These types of pumps are great because they can be mounted on your handlebars, seat post or frame, and they will work with any bicycle tire.

 The only problem with this style of pump is its size.
 It takes up quite a bit of space when compared to other types of pumps.
 This makes them less than ideal for commuters who want to carry their pump in their bag while riding.

 Another drawback to track pumps is that they don't always fit all bikes perfectly.
 If yours doesn't work correctly, there isn't much you can do except try another model.

-- Floor pump with easy to read gauge, 160 psi
+- Floor pump with easy to read gauge, 160 PSI High Pressure

 The simplest model of bicycle pump is the floor pump or tall pump.
 These pumps come in two varieties; manual and electric.
 Manual floor pumps are typically made from plastic and weigh less than 10 pounds.
 Electric floor pumps often include an LCD screen that shows the current air pressure inside the tire.
 Floor pumps are great because they're easy to store when not used and provide quick inflation times.